 The MySQL Setup Wizard makes it possible for you to choose an installation directory on your PC, and whether to install the optional components.
 In the "Setup Type" dialog, you can pick from three types of setup: Typical, Complete, and Custom.
 Select the first one if you would like MySQL to be installed in the default directory ("C:\Program Files\MySQL\MySQL Server 5.0") and if you also want all three client programs to be installed (the Command-Line Shell, Command Line Utilities, and Server Instance Config), but none of the C language 'include' or library files.
 For most people, this setup type should be adequate.
 Alternatively, if you are a C programmer interested in examining MySQL's source code, then select a "Complete" setup to get all of the above.

-In this article, we won't be using the default directory, and so we will choose the "Custom" option, and specify a different installation directory, "C:\_a\MySQL".
+In this article, I won't be using the default directory, and so I will choose the "Custom" option, and specify a different installation directory, "C:\_a\MySQL".
 Some computer users opt to install all programs in the default Windows directory, which should be "C:\Program Files" (unless you set it to a different directory).
 But using a non-default directory offers the advantage of clearly distinguishing user-installed programs from those already installed by Windows or forcibly installed by any software that does not allow you to specify an installation directory.
 The top-level directory name "_a" is concise, saving space in your Windows's PATH environment variable, and its underscore pushes it to the top of any directory listing that is sorted alphabetically by filename — thereby making it more visible.

 After you have made all of these choices, click the "Next" button.